 — Museum De Lakenhal (@DeLakenhal) May 25, 2019

-The Lakenhal in Leiden has been under restoration and expansion efforts for some time now.
-This building has been around since 1640.
-It will finally be opening to the public again at the end of June in a grand fashion.
+The Lakenhal’s building has been around since 1640 and underwent a huge renovation and restoration in 2019.
 This museum shows history and fine art, housing some of the finest paintings from the Dutch Golden Age.

-The collection is free to access for the public on 20 – 21 June before the opening.
-The collection will include ‘The Last Judgment (ca. 1526/27) by Lucas van Leyden, the ‘Brillenverkoper’ (ca. 1624) by Rembrandt van Rijn, and ‘Contra-Composition VII’ by Theo van Doesburg.
-These old masters will be shown in the old hall, while the newly built exhibition halls will showcase a special curation of works around the restoration and expansion by Karin Borghouts and Marjan Teeuwen.
+The collection includes ‘The Last Judgment (ca. 1526/27) by Lucas van Leyden, the ‘Brillenverkoper’ (ca. 1624) by Rembrandt van Rijn, and ‘Contra-Composition VII’ by Theo van Doesburg.
 If you want to know more about the history about the Lakenhal, the exhibition, go to their website and start planning your visit!

 Address: Oude Singel 32, 2312 RA Leiden

 Looking to get a little taste of Japan here in the Netherlands?
 Go to the Siebold House, which has been reinstated with the support of the Japanese and Dutch governments, various Dutch and Japanese companies, and the city of Leiden.
 The museum features seven different rooms, each having their own story to tell, with cultural treasures collected during the 19th century by the Bavarian physician Philip Franz von Siebold.